 Mulberry trees need full sun, so be sure to plant it in a sunny location.

 Caring for Mulberry Trees

-Mulberry trees can also attract whiteflies, mealybugs and scale.
+They can also attract white flies, mealybugs and scale.
 All of these are more of a nuisance than a huge problem for healthy mulberry trees.
 If you find that the tree is being damaged by these pests, you can do several things to lessen the damage.

-For whiteflies and mealybugs, occasionally spraying the leaves with a blast of water can dislodge the them and reduce their population.
-Also, introducing ladybugs and lacewings will help control the whitefly population.
-I’ve even been known to haul the shop vac out to the garden and suck up the whiteflies – this is a fun job for children.
-Controlling ants around the mulberry tree will also help control the whiteflies and mealybugs, as the ants protect these pests.
+I’ve even been known to haul the shop vac out to the garden and suck up the white flies – this is a fun job for children.
+Controlling ants around the mulberry tree will also help control the white flies and mealybugs, as the ants protect these pests.